 Can wine go bad?
 Many of us like to drink a glass of wine every once in a while, but not everyone knows how long does wine last, how to store it or how to tell if it is bad already.

 How long does wine last?

 As long as the bottle of wine is unopened and it’s stored properly, it can be stored for years.
 If your wine is of great quality, you might keep it in your pantry or cellar for many years and it’ll be fine, provided you store it properly.

 After opening the wine you should remember that it should be always sealed tightly.
 To do that, you can use the original cork (they do not always want to fit), a stopper or a plastic wrap and a rubber band.
 Just make sure it’s tightly sealed.

 Does wine expire?
 How to tell if wine is bad?

 Wine does expire, but it strongly depends on its quality.
 If it’s a quality one, it can be stored even for a hundred years and after opening it’ll be of great quality.
-Cheap wines should be used within a few years.
-Those pieces of information are true to each white, red and sparking wine.
+Cheap wines, on the other hand, should be used within a few years.
+That’s true for white, red, and sparking wine.